openscd/oscd-filtered-list/doc/0001-third-party-implementation.md

 - A mwc-list type parameter for the WizardActor in a foundation file:
   ![ListParameter1](https://github.com/openscd/oscd-filtered-list/assets/35229971/10e4e40e-b5f6-4974-935c-4848c6f10c55)

-- An example of what happens when implementing the oscd-filtered-list (when mwc-list is rendered instead of extended):
+- An example of a test failing in OpenSCD when implementing the oscd-filtered-list (treating it as if mwc-list is rendered instead of extended):

   ![WithoutWait](https://github.com/openscd/oscd-filtered-list/assets/35229971/60091e11-6c94-4d2e-9c8b-7a69c947efc9)

-- An example of correctly updating the oscd-filtered-list content:
+- An example of a correct test in OpenSCD after updating the oscd-filtered-list content (if you create an oscd-filtered-list or make changes to an existing one, make sure to add parent.updateComplete before evaluating any property inside of it):

   ![WithWait](https://github.com/openscd/oscd-filtered-list/assets/35229971/37c30462-eb75-4488-8e5b-2cd53b710710)